When you buy through our links, we may earn a commission. Learn more.

 Another less likely cause could be from the source you bought your propane from.
 RVers can get propane from all over the place from traveling around and sometimes the propane mix just isn’t the greatest.

-If the stuff leaking from the RV propane regulator is really smelly that may be what it is.
+If the stuff leaking from the RV propane regulator is really smelly, that may be what it is.

-Either way, if there is any kind of oily liquid dripping out of the propane regulator it could become a serious issue if not fixed.
+Either way, if there is any kind of oily liquid dripping out of the propane regulator, it could become a serious issue if not fixed.

 What Do I Do If There’s Oil In My RV Propane Regulator or Propane Lines?

-Unfortunately getting oil out of a propane regulator and even the propane lines isn’t always possible.
+Unfortunately, getting oil out of a propane regulator and even the propane lines isn’t always possible.

-Luckily, replacing an RV propane regulator isn’t very difficult and it can be done by most people who are used to fixing a few things around the house and RV.
+Luckily, replacing an RV propane regulator isn’t very difficult and can be done by most people who are used to fixing a few things around the house and RV.

 Click here to see how to replace an RV propane regulator